CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Methodology

 where $L_{cls}$ is the classification objective and $\lambda$ is a hyper-parameter.
 For every several iterations, we set the masks of $\boldsymbol{c}$ with the lowest norm values to 0 for encouraging the unimportant channels to approach zero importance.
 After training, we can eliminate redundant (converging to zero importance) channels in $M$, ending up with a pruned compactor $\overline{M}$.
 Then, a pruned weight, denoted as $\overline{W}$, can be derived by ${\overline{W}} = W {\overline{M}}$.

-However, Vanilla compactor pruning techniques apply global selection criteria to identify unimportant channels and encourage them to approach zero importance.
-It may result in \begin{enumerate*}[label=(\arabic*)] \item imbalance sparse ratios of channels among heads after fine-tuning.
+However, the vanilla compactor pruning applies a global selection criteria to identify unimportant channels and encourages them to approach zero importance.
+It may result in \begin{enumerate*}[label=(\arabic*)] \item imbalanced sparse ratios of channels among heads after fine-tuning.
 Therefore, only the minimum ratio of near-zero importance channels across heads can be removed for efficient parallel self-attention computation; and \item inconsistent channel importance between $W_q^{l,h}$ and $W_k^{l,h}$ which leads to different sparse outcomes.
-For example, one channel's importance may be close to zero importance in the query while its corresponding one in the key it not.
-Therefore, only the channels with zero importance in both the query and key can be pruned for error-free self-attention computation. \end{enumerate*} However, in such a way, a substantial number of near-zero importance channels are retained in the compressed model (see \Cref{fig:consistency}), which degrades the performance (see \Cref{tab:cdcp}).
-Here, to address such issues, we introduce head-level consistency and attention-level consistency for pruning ViTs, as shown in \Cref{fig:cdcp}.
+For example, one channel's importance may be close to zero importance in the query while its corresponding one in the key is not.
+Therefore, only the channels with zero importance in both the query and key can be pruned for error-free self-attention computation. \end{enumerate*} However, in such a way, a substantial number of near-zero importance channels are retained in the compressed model (\Cref{fig:consistency}), degrading the performance (\Cref{tab:cdcp}).

+Here, to address these issues, we introduce the head-level consistency and attention-level consistency for pruning ViTs, as shown in \Cref{fig:cdcp}.
 Specifically, we first formulate the importance score of channel $\boldsymbol{c}$ as $s = ||\boldsymbol{c}||_2$.
 For channels with the same position in $M^{l,h}_q$ and $M^{l,h}_k$, their scores will be normalized as the mean of the corresponding original scores.
 Then, we can obtain a global set $S$, which contains scores of all channels in compactors.
 Meanwhile, we can derive local score sets, \ie, $S_q^{l,h}$, $S_k^{l,h}$ and $S_v^{l,h}$, for compactors in MHSA, \ie, $M_q^{l,h}$, $M_k^{l,h}$ and $M_v^{l,h}$, respectively.
-We initialize an empty set $P$ to record unimportant channels for removal.
+We initialize an empty set $P$ to record unimportant channels for sparsity via \Cref{eq:cdcp_sparse}.
 Then, we iteratively find unimportant channels and add them to $P$ until a pre-defined FLOPs reduction ratio $r_{target}$ is achieved.